codeRiftel/jonson/README.md

 **NOTE:** this package depends on [Option](https://github.com/codeRiftel/option).

 ## Less verbose option
 If you're willing to sacrifice some speed you can check out [vjp-reflect](https://github.com/codeRiftel/vjp-reflect).
 It uses reflection to convert from object to JSONType and vice versa.
+Don't want to sacrifice speed?
+Check out [meta-vjp](https://github.com/codeRiftel/meta-vjp) which generates C# code for your lazy ass.

 ## Why?
 Unity has very bad support for JSON and I have to use Unity, so I decided to make my life a little bit less miserable by creating my own parser.